PowerShell/whatsnew/Microsoft.PowerShell.WhatsNew/relnotes/What-s-New-in-PowerShell-74.md

 ---
-title: What's New in PowerShell 7.4 (preview)
+title: What's New in PowerShell 7.4
-description: New features and changes released in PowerShell 7.4 (preview) ms.date: 06/30/2023
+description: New features and changes released in PowerShell 7.4 ms.date: 11/16/2023
 ---

-# What's New in PowerShell 7.4 (preview)
+# What's New in PowerShell 7.4

-PowerShell 7.4-preview.4 includes the following features, updates, and breaking changes.
-PowerShell 7.4 is now built on .NET 8.0.0-preview.4.
+PowerShell 7.4 includes the following features, updates, and breaking changes.
+PowerShell 7.4 is built on .NET 8.0.0.

 For a complete list of changes, see the [CHANGELOG][15] in the GitHub repository.